vyos/vyos-documentation/docs/configuration/interfaces/openvpn.rst

 Options
 =======

-We do not have CLI nodes for every single OpenVPN options.
+We do not have CLI nodes for every single OpenVPN option.
 If an option is missing, a feature request should be opened at Phabricator_ so all users can benefit from it (see :ref:`issues_features`).